Welcome to Year 3

 Handwriting is extremely important in Year 3 as we will begin to join letters therefore we will also be sending home handwriting homework for the children to practise the join we have learned that week.
 It is imperative that children form letters in the correct way and orientation.

-Times tables Rockstars (TTR) is an excellent way to encourage children to learn their times tables, we are focusing on x4 tables this term.
+Times tables Rockstars (TTR) is an excellent way to encourage children to learn their times tables, we are focusing on x4 and x8 tables this term.
 Logins can be found in the front of your homework book.

 Times tables tests will be on a Wednesday and completed tests be will sent home so you can work through errors with your child.